cwshu/NCTU_OS_2015_HW3/spec.rst

       device number [4]_ for device holding memory mapped file. doesn't discussed in this HW.

    a.
 First, find the process name. it is code and data segment of your program.
-      Code and Data segment infomation are stored in executable file, which is ELF format in linux.
+      Code and Data segment infomation are stored in executable file (in ELF format).
       It is memory mapped from executable file to memory, so the procfs show the name of executable in these VMAs.

       We can use permission to distinguish each other.